iron-fish/website/docs/onboarding/installation.md

 ## From source

-First, head over to Github to clone our [official repository](https://github.com/iron-fish/ironfish).
+First, head over to GitHub to clone our [official repository](https://github.com/iron-fish/ironfish).
 Once that's done, follow the initial setup steps in the [README](https://github.com/iron-fish/ironfish#initial-setup) to install prerequisites, then head to the [CLI README](https://github.com/iron-fish/ironfish/tree/master/ironfish-cli#use-scenarios) to run the CLI.